 - Preheat your oven to 350℉ (175℃) and grease or line your muffin pan with cupcake liners. (this recipe usually makes 12-14 cupcakes)

 - In a medium mixing bowl, combine the flour, baking powder, baking soda, and salt, and use a fork to combine the dry ingredients.
 In a large mixing bowl, beat together the brown sugar, eggs, and oil.
 Add the reduced root beer soda syrup, almond, and vanilla extracts and mix until combined.

 - Add the flour mixture (I like to add it in gradually while mixing the batter) until the dry ingredients are just incorporated into the wet batter and the batter is thick.
 Add the root beer soda and mix just enough to get an even batter consistency.

 - Divide the batter between your cupcake liners, filling each about ⅔ to ¾ full, then bake for 16-18 minutes or until an inserted toothpick comes out clean.
 Cool for about 5 minutes before removing from the muffin pan to cool completely on a wire cooling rack.

 Cream Soda Buttercream Frosting

-- Repeat until the confectioners sugar has all been added.
-You may or may not need all of the liquid (cream soda syrup and heavy cream, if you a little left over that's fine).
-When you have all of the confectioners sugar added, you need a consistency that is firm but fluffy and will pipe onto your cupcakes well.
+- Repeat until the confectioners' sugar has all been added.
+You may or may not need all of the liquid (cream soda syrup and heavy cream; if you have a little left over, that's fine).
+When you have all of the confectioners' sugar added, you need a firm but fluffy consistency that will pipe onto your cupcakes well.